ChengChen-Steven/Movie_Recommender_System_Scala/README.md

 (1) Google for intros.
 (2) If you want someone to go through this concept through video/teaching.
 I will recommend you to watch the video of the Machine Learning course (https://www.coursera.org/learn/machine-learning) taught by Andrew Ng.
 It discussses about the concept of recommender systems and walks you through the math on Week 09.

+In this project,
+we import org.apache.spark.mllib.recommendation.ALS and call the ALS.train(ratings, rank, numIterations, 0.01) .
-In this project, we import org.apache.spark.mllib.recommendation.ALS and directly call the ALS.train(ratings, rank, numIterations, 0.01).
+In this project, we import org.apache.spark.mllib.recommendation.ALS and directly call the ALS.train(ratings, rank, numIterations, 0.01)directly.

 ### 3. Model 2: Item-based Collaborative Filtering (CF) Algorithm